fortinte1/StreamSafe-TPRM/README.md

 - Data Security and Audit Logging
 - Contractual Risk Mitigation

 ---

-## 👤 About the Author

-This project was completed as part of a professional upskilling initiative to demonstrate applied knowledge in Third-Party Risk Management, especially within content-driven, privacy-sensitive industries.
-All templates and processes were custom-designed to reflect industry best practices.

----

 ## 📎 License

-This repository is for educational and demonstration purposes only.
-No real vendor data is included.
-All content is fictional or anonymized.
+This project is for educational and portfolio use only.
+All vendor names are fictional or sanitized.